netguru/ngrvalidator/README.md

 ## Validation rules

-**NGRValidator** offers many validators which you don't have code.
+**NGRValidator** offers many rules which you don't have to code.
 Let's take a look on them:
 * `required()` - validates if property is nil or not.
-If it isn't `required()` and has any other validation rules attached, like `.syntax(NGRSyntaxURL)` in example above, property will be validated only when is not nil.
+If isn't `required()` and has any other validation rules attached, like `.syntax(NGRSyntaxURL)` in example above, will be validated only when is not nil.
 This make you sure if property is not nil should pass applied rules.

 **NSString**:
 * `minLength(NSUInteger)` - validates minimum length of NSString (inclusive).